-The class teacher with advice from the school SENCO will write the plan for specific support and this will be shared and discussed with parents and reviewed on a regular basis, usually termly.
-The l support may include making changes to the way your child in supported in class.
+The class teacher, with advice from the school SENCO where necessary, will write the plan for specific support and this will be shared and discussed with parents and reviewed on a regular basis, usually termly.
+The support may include making changes to the way your child is supported in class.
 We may provide extra sessions with the class teacher or teaching assistant, either 1:1 or in a small group depending on the level of need.
-Where appropriate extra support may be given by outside agencies e.g. educational psychologists.
+Where appropriate, extra support can be requested from outside agencies.

-Progress against the plans are discussed regularly with the parents.
-SEN information is also presented to the Governing Body via the Headteacher termly reports.
-The Governing Body has a named SEN Governor, who is currently Mrs P Mylett.
+The progress the child is making towards the targets set out on the plans are discussed regularly with the parents.
+SEND information is also presented to the Governing Body via the Headteacher termly reports.
+The Governing Body has a named SEND Governor, who is currently Mrs J Liddle.
 The school SENCO is Mrs L Pollitt.